Add DLP to Airtable with Nightfall’s developer platform

 But transferring those files from one environment to another can pose data loss risks.
 Since Airtable doesn’t have built-in DLP, you can’t be certain that important data will be protected if it is shared from another platform.
 Once the files arrive in Airtable, use a DLP solution to keep any data contained within the files (or hidden as unstructured data) safe.

-Bring DLP to Airtable with Nightfall’s API platform
+Bring DLP to Airtable with Nightfall’s developer platform

 Now that you know why it’s important to think of how your organization uses Airtable in conjunction with cloud security principles to protect data, you can start thinking of how to secure that data within your bases — and all your SaaS apps.
 A DLP solution that automatically scans your entire Airtable instance, detects unstructured data, and classifies business-critical data will help your org stay secure as you ramp up in Airtable.

-Nightfall’s API platform is an easy way to add DLP to Airtable.
-As a fully customizable DLP solution, Nightfall’s API platform fits perfectly with Airtable’s ability to do anything imaginable with bases and collaboration.
-Our API platform is built for developers, by developers, and integrates seamlessly into Airtable with just a few lines of code.
+Nightfall’s developer platform is an easy way to add DLP to Airtable.
+As a fully customizable DLP solution, Nightfall’s developer platform fits perfectly with Airtable’s ability to do anything imaginable with bases and collaboration.
+Our developer platform is built for developers, by developers, and integrates seamlessly into Airtable with just a few lines of code.
 Our modern REST API makes DLP easier than ever, with automated scanning, native remediation options, and deep-learning based detectors that go well beyond regexes, rules, and search strings.

-Talk to us about how to add Nightfall’s API platform to Airtable and start securing your essential data right away.
+Talk to us about how to add Nightfall’s developer platform to Airtable and start securing your essential data right away.

 Nightfall is the industry’s first cloud-native DLP platform that discovers, classifies, and protects data via machine learning.
 Nightfall is designed to work with popular SaaS applications like Slack, Google Drive, & GitHub as well as IaaS platforms like AWS.
 You can schedule a demo with us below to see the Nightfall platform in action.